NotFastEnuf/sonos-radio-browser/README.md

 ### Notes

 * Radio streams are provided through the [Radio Browser API](https://www.radio-browser.info/).
-* Not all streams are guaranteed to be compatible with Sonos; the backend attempts to validate stream types for best compatibility, but MIME type is not fully realized until streaming to the Sonos.
+* Not all streams are guaranteed to be compatible with Sonos; the backend attempts to relay all stream types using ffmpegs for best compatibility.
 * The project uses Tailwind CSS for a clean and modern UI.

 ### Credits